eyalzk/telegrad/README.md

 1. Open the Telegram app
 2. Search for the BotFather user (@botfather):
 <img src="images/IMG-1.JPG" alt="IMG-1" width="300"/>
 3. Start a conversation with BotFather and click on `start`
 4. Send /newbot and follow instructions on screen:
 <img src="images/IMG-2.JPG" alt="IMG-2" width="300"/>
-5. Copy the bot token, you will need it when using the DL-Bot (you can send it to yourself by email for instance):
+5. Copy the bot token, you will need it when using the DL-Bot:
 <img src="images/IMG-3.JPG" alt="IMG-3" width="300"/>

 ##### Finding your Telegram user id: